Radiology and Imaging

-CT images can be compared to looking down at single slices of bread from a loaf.
+CT scans can be compared to looking down at single slices of bread from the full loaf.
 Your provider will be able to look at each slice individually or perform additional visualization to view your body from different angles.
-In some cases, CT images can be combined to create 3D images.
-CT scan images can provide much more information than do plain X-rays.
+In some cases, CT scans can be combined to create 3D images.
+CT scans can provide much more information than standard X-rays.

-The table will move slowly through the gantry during the CT scan, as the gantry rotates in a circle around you.
+A CT scanner is shaped like a large doughnut.
+The table you lie on will slide into the center of the doughnut hole, called the gantry, so the machine can X-ray the body from all angles.
+Pillows and straps may help you stay in position.
+During the scan, the table will move slowly through the gantry as it rotates in a circle around you.
 Each rotation yields several images of thin slices of your body.
-You may hear buzzing, clicking and whirring noises.
+You may hear buzzing, clicking and whirring noises during the scan.

-A technologist will be nearby, in a separate room.
-You will be able to communicate with the technologist via intercom.
-The technologist may ask you to hold your breath at certain points to avoid blurring the images.
+A technologist will be nearby in a separate room.
+You will be able to communicate with the technologist through an intercom.
+The technologist may ask you to hold your breath at certain times to avoid blurring the images.

-After the exam you can return to your normal routine.
+After the CT scan, you can return to your normal routine.
 If you were given a contrast material, you may receive special instructions.
-In some cases, you may be asked to wait for a short time before leaving to ensure that you feel OK after the exam.
+In some cases, you may be asked to wait for a short time before leaving to ensure you feel well after the scan.

-After the scan, you'll likely be told to drink fluids to help your kidneys remove the contrast material from your body.
+After the scan, you'll be advised to drink fluids to help your kidneys remove the contrast material from your body.